 Her first career was journalist and sub-editor.
 She worked for Liverpool Daily Post & Echo Weekly newspapers for 10 years.

 She was the first person in my family to go to university thanks to a grant (and student loans).
 She studied Journalism, film & broadcasting in Cardiff.
+She is currently studying an MA in Creative Writing.

 Her third (unpublished) children’s book was selected for the SCBWI BI Undiscovered Voices 2016 anthology.
 The opening extract from that book also won the Margaret Carey Scholarship for fiction 2015.

 Susan is a member of the Society of Authors, National Association of Writers in Education and the Crime Writers’ Association.
+She was awarded an SOA Author’s Foundation Grant for Wrong Tracks.